Will Taylor (musician)

-Will Taylor (born 30 November 1968) is a violist, violinist, arranger, composer, music producer and guitarist and from Austin, Texas.
+Will Taylor (born 30 November 1968) is an American violist, violinist, arranger, composer, record producer and guitarist and from Austin, Texas.
 He is the founder of the groups Will Taylor & Strings Attached and The Jazz Menagerie.

 Early life

 Taylor graduated from Austin High School.
 He then attended the Sarah and Ernest Butler School of Music at the University of Texas at Austin.

 Career

 Taylor is one of few viola players in jazz.
 He began his career playing jazz fusion in clubs on 6th Street in Austin, Texas during his college years.
 After that, he worked with Eddie Harris and the Turtle Island Quartet.
 Additionally, he has spent 23 years playing with the Austin Lyric Opera.
 He also spent time doing solo work, releasing three albums: Reel Life (1993, Amazing), Simple Gifts (1995, Igmod), and Live from Austin (1996, Cymekob, Inc.) The three albums received airtime on National Public Radio stations.

 Will Taylor and Strings Attached

 In 1999, Taylor began collaborating extensively with other Austin artists.
 Most of the collaborations were jazz, although some were considered more pop.
 He began collaborating regularly with different artists, but often bringing in the same people.
 These people eventually formed under the band name Will Taylor & Strings Attached.